 Climate and biology trends

 The model with the highest predictive accuracy (ELPD) of the climate state in the southern and central regions of the CCE was a one-trend DFA model (Model 1 in Table 1, Fig. 2a).
 This model included unique observation variances across the six time series, support for heavy-tailed deviations of the latent trend, an AR(1) coefficient on the trend (S1 Fig.), and an estimated trend variance.
-All but one of the climate time series (central ILD) were associated with the single trend, i.e., at least 90% of the loading posterior distributions associated with each time series were above or below zero (Fig. 2b).
+Overall, the trend captured a well-documented cooling period in the CCE between 1980 and 2010 (e.g., Seo et al. 2012), as well as strong El Niño events (e.g., 1982–1983, 1997–1998, 2015–2016) and the 2014–2016 marine heatwave.
+The trends and loadings indicate that these events were generally associated with weaker upwelling, reduced mixed layer depth, low nutrient flux, and warm, stratified waters (Fig. 2a, b).
+All but one of the climate time series (central ILD) were strongly associated with the single trend, i.e., at least 90% of the loading posterior distributions associated with each time series were above or below zero (Fig. 2b).
 The SST, SSH, and BV frequency (water column stratification) time series from the southern and central regions of the CCE loaded positively on this trend (Fig. 2b).
 The BEUTI and CUTI time series from both regions of the CCE and the ILD time series from the central region loaded negatively on the trend (Fig. 2b).
-Overall, the trend captured a well-documented cooling period in the CCE between 1980 and 2010 (e.g., Seo et al. 2012), as well as strong El Niño events (e.g., 1982–1983, 1997–1998, 2015–2016) and the 2014–2016 marine heatwave.
-The trends and loadings indicate that these events were generally associated with weaker upwelling, reduced mixed layer depth, low nutrient flux, and warm, stratified waters (Fig. 2a, b).